freednara/NextGenENOS/docs/IGNORE_FILES_GUIDE.md

 # Ignore Files Configuration Guide

-## **Managing Unnecessary Files in Your StoreConnect Repository**
+## **Managing Unnecessary Files in Your ENOS Repository**

-**Purpose**: This guide explains how to configure and use the various ignore files in your StoreConnect Salesforce DX project to exclude unnecessary files from version control and deployments.
+**Purpose**: This guide explains how to configure and use the various ignore files in your ENOS Salesforce DX project to exclude unnecessary files from version control and deployments.

 ---